zootedme/zootedme.github.io/_posts/2020-03-17-wordpress-vs-shopify.md

 ---
+title: 'WordPress Vs Shopify: Figure out Which One Is Better?'
 layout: post
-title: "WordPress Vs Shopify: Figure out Which One Is Better?"
 image: assets/images/WodpressVSshopify.png
+categories:
+- Wordpress
-categories: Wordpress Shopify
+- Shopify
 toc: true
-beforetoc: " All the platforms contain a wide range of features and functionalities that differ from each platform from another.
-But the two best website creation platforms are WordPress and Shopify."
+beforetoc: All the platforms contain a wide range of features and functionalities that differ from each platform from another.
+But the two best website creation platforms are WordPress and Shopify.
 author: jeff
-date: 2020-03-17 06:59:00 Z
+date: '2020-03-17 06:59:00 +0000'
 comments: true
 ---